-In Addition to Criminal Charges, Is There Anything Else I Should Be Concerned About?
+Is There Anything Else I Should Be Concerned About?

 Unlike other offenses, sex offenses have significant collateral consequences.
 As with other felonies, one who pleads guilty loses the right to vote, the right to own a firearm, the right to certain federal benefits and other potential consequences.
 In addition to losing these rights, one convicted of a sex offense will usually have to register under Megan’s Law or SORNA sometimes for life.
 After completing a sentence, one convicted of a sex offense may be prevented from seeing minor children.
 A conviction may also expose a defendant to civil action by the victim.
 In fact, in the case of business owners or wealthy individuals, the potential for a significant monetary settlement is frequently a major motivating factor in the filing of a false accusation with the police.

 In addition to the possibility of criminal prosecution, college students face potential administrative actions by their colleges and universities which may result in expulsion for sexual misconduct.
 This label can follow students to other colleges or universities affecting their ability to complete their education.
 It can even impact their ability to obtain employment.
 Unfortunately, students accused of sexual assault or sexual harassment on campus are assured that their due process rights will be respected.